Moqume/Background-Manager-WP/readme.txt

 == Screenshots ==

 1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-left corner
+2. The main settings of Background Manager
-2. Editing an Image Set within Background Manager
+3. Editing an Image Set within Background Manager

 == Changelog ==